munibinam/munibinam.github.io/_pages/about.md

   <div class="chapter-number">Chapter 3</div>
   <div class="chapter-title">Lot Size Composition and the Welfare Effects of Water Conservation Mandates</div>

-  <p>We examine how residential water conservation mandates create heterogeneous welfare effects across different household types.
-Using a panel of single-family monthly water use, lot size composition, and home values across California water agencies, we estimate group-specific demand elasticities and welfare losses from command-and-control mandates.
-Large-lot agencies are less price responsive than small-lot agencies, yet when assigned to strict conservation tiers they achieved larger absolute reductions.
-After the mandate, large-lot agencies showed no significant rebound, while small-lot agencies rebounded by about 7%.
-Welfare analysis indicates that large-lot agencies bore higher absolute costs, whereas small-lot agencies experienced greater losses as a share of their water bills.
-These findings highlight the distributional tradeoffs between effectiveness and equity in conservation mandates.</p>
+  <p>Residential water demand varies with the built environment, yet conservation policies often apply uniform requirements regardless of local housing characteristics.
+We examine how lot size composition and wealth shape price responsiveness, conservation under drought, and the resulting welfare effects.
+Using a panel of California water agencies, we exploit within-agency variation in housing characteristics to identify heterogeneous effects.
+Large-lot agencies are more price responsive than small-lot agencies, whereas lower-wealth agencies are more responsive than higher-wealth agencies.
+The mandate induced significant conservation across all agencies, including those with near-zero price elasticity, suggesting mandates operate through behavioral channels that prices cannot reach.
+Conservation persisted after the mandate lifted, but large-lot communities maintained more of their reductions, consistent with structural changes to outdoor landscaping.
+Welfare costs fall disproportionately on small-lot and higher-wealth agencies, where consumption is dominated by essential indoor uses.
+The findings suggest that uniform percentage mandates impose the highest welfare burden per gallon saved on communities with the least discretionary demand.</p>

   <div class="chapter-meta">
     <span class="status-badge">Working Paper</span>
-    <span class="chapter-link-small">Paper available upon request</span>
+    <span class="chapter-link-small">Under Review • Paper available upon request</span>
   </div>
 </div>